A fundamental differential system of Riemannian geometry: The natural exterior differential system on

-Like $\alpha_{-1}$, we define $\alpha_{n+1}=0$.
-Notice $\calR\alpha_{n-1}=-snk\,\vol$, just as expected through \eqref{dalphaum}.
-Regardless the awkward context, we may formally compare the deduced formula with the \textit{Frenet equations} of a curve in $\R^n$ described in \cite[p.
+Notice $\calR\alpha_{1}=-snc\,\vol$, just as expected through \eqref{dalphaum}.
+Despite the awkward context, we may formally compare the deduced formula with the Frenet equations of a curve in $\R^n$ described in \cite[p.
 23]{Gri2}.
-Furthermore, if $M$ has constant sectional curvature metric, it is easy to see that $\dx*\alpha_i=0, \,\forall 0\leq i\leq n$.
-With little more effort, we see that the converse is also true. \begin{prop} For $\dim M\geq 3$, the metric has constant sectional curvature if and only if $\delta\alpha_i=0,\ \forall i$. \end{prop}
+Furthermore, if $M$ has constant sectional curvature, it is easy to see that $\dx*\alpha_i=0, \,\forall 0\leq i\leq n$.